Camp Terms & Conditions

 - All overnight camping, with or without hookups, is subject to the posted fees when applicable and are due within two hours of arrival.

 - All parks have a noise curfew from 11 p.m. to 6 a.m.
-MDT.
+MT.
+This includes generator use.
 Idaho Power requires all guests observe this curfew.

 - Only one camping unit per designated campsite is permitted.